Spardevs/aurora-trip/app/src/main/java/br/com/ticpass/pos/sdk/README.md

 # Acquirer SDK Architecture

-This document describes the architecture of the Acquirer SDK system, which is designed to support multiple acquirer flavors using a source set-based provider pattern.
+This document describes the architecture of the Acquirer SDK system, which is designed to support multiple acquirer flavors using a source set-based provider pattern with flavor-specific type safety and shared SDK instances.

 ## Architecture Overview